FREQUENCY: Very rare

 attack may initially appear much like a

-fireball being cast, though such
+being cast, though such a thing

 is of course impossible underwater.
 Vic-

-tims must save vs. spell (with Dexterity
+tims must save vs. spell (with DEX

-bonuses for spell evasion applicable) if a
+bonuses for spell evasion applicable) if

 Lightball is cast at them; failure means